 The milk products and salt found in some types of popcorn might also cause stomach pain or other digestive upset.
 Eating greasy, buttered or cheese-topped popcorn might trigger pain related to delayed stomach emptying, caused by fatty foods, or indigestion.
-Cheese and butter also contain lactose, which leads to stomach pain if you suffer from lactose intolerance.
+Cheese and butter also contain lactose, which leads to stomach pain if you have lactose intolerance.
 Consuming heavily-salted popcorn also significantly boosts your sodium intake, which can in turn cause bloating and gastrointestinal distress

 Popcorn Preparation and Substitutes